-Homework: You will be assigned approximately eight homework assignments throughout the semester.
-You may work in groups to complete homework assignments.
-Each group may consist of no more than three members.
-Each group member should turn in their own report, indicating the members of the group.
-Late homework is not accepted.
+Homework: You will be assigned weekly homework assignments throughout most of the semester.
+You may (and are encouraged to) work in groups to complete homework assignments.
+Each group may consist of no more than four members.
+If you elect to work in groups you should be working together, rather than "dividing and conquering" the assignment.
+Each group should submit one copy of the homework, indicating all members of the group.
+Late homework is not accepted except under extenuating circumstances, but I will drop the lowest homework grade.
+Homework will be mostly graded for completeness, and occasionally for correctness.